rolando1988/Week-14-Web-Development-HW/Week 14 Web Development HW.md

 28. What type of underlying technology allows for `microservices` to become scalable and have redundancy?

+    Container Vulnerability Filtering

 #### Container Vulnerability Filtering

 Answer the following questions about vulnerability filtering `Trivy` scans with `jq`:

 29. Do `microservices` share the same kind of vulnerabilities as regular operating systems?

+    Microservices require lightweight environments to run on because:

+    Live services need to be deployed quickly.
+    Multiple copies of a service can be replicated as needed to meet demand.
+    Developers and maintainers can deploy their own copies of these services locally for their own testing purposes.
+    Full-sized VMs for each service requires more resources and costs more.

 30. Would an organization be more concerned with `Low` severity vulnerabilities as much as `Critical`?

+    The vulnerability would be same.
+Using Trivy is simple, but the most important part is filtering through the results for the most critical security risks.

 31. Would the bash tool `jq` be useful in finding certain kinds of vulnerabilities within a vulnerability report?

+    jq is like sed, but for JSON data.
+It is used to filter through JSON files and has the same text editing functionalities that are built into sed, awk, and grep.
+A security engineer will often have to filter through JSON logs in order to find the most relevant information for an organization.

 #### Deploying and Testing a Container Set